hopetambala/SI664-docs/exercises/assignment_v5p2_win.md

 # Meeting 5 Exercise (Windows)

+In this assignment you will

+* Run `mysqldump` to back up the `unesco_heritage_sites` database
+* Create new database tables, columns and column constraints
+* Add/edit `Model` classes in `heritagesites/models.py`
+* Add/edit `ModelAdmin` classes in `heritagesites/admin.py`
+* Write and execute a SQL query in the MySQL shell
+* Write Python code to generate a Django `QuerySet` using the Django interactive Shell
+* Submit a .txt file to complete the assignment that includes copies of new/edited `Model` classes, the SQL statement and results returned, and the Python code and `QuerySet` output

 ## 1.0 Back-end

 ### 1.1 Back up the database
-Run the MySQL `mysqldump` utility to back up the unesco_heritage_sites database.
+Run the MySQL `mysqldump` utility to back up the `unesco_heritage_sites` database.
 The file will be saved in the directory in which you issue the command unless you specify path (relative or absolute) for placing the file elsewhere.
 Save the *.sql dump file in a safe place.